pepsinprozac88/lukemeredith_T1A3/docs/README.md

 ### Feature 2 - Create New Note
 *(method defined on line 14, usage in code block begins on line 93 of supernote.rb)*

 The first and most essential feature of SuperNote is it's ability to create a new note.
 The program asks for the title and stores it in the variable *filename*.
 The title can be multiple words and does not need a file extension added as the program does all of this automatically using `filename = gets.chomp.gsub(" ", "_").to_s.downcase + ".txt"`.
-It alos automatically adds the date of the note's creation to the note using the class/method `Date.today`, then lastly prompts for note content, which can be multilined, as input stored in the variable *content* i.e. `content = gets(\n\n\n).chomp`.
-A text file is then created in a local directory using the following method/class:
+It also automatically adds the date of the note's creation to the note using the class/method `Date.today`, then lastly prompts for note content, which can be multi-lined (a litle trick using `gets(\n\n\n)`- where user input won't be assigned to it's variable until three new blank lines have first been submitted).
+Input is *then* stored in the variable *content* i.e. `content = gets(\n\n\n).chomp`.
+Finally, a text file is created in the local **/src** directory using the following method/class:
 ```ruby
 def create(filename, content) # Creates a new note, saves the note in .txt format to local directory.
    File.open(filename, "w") do |file|